BruceEckel/SummerTechForum-hugo/content/Travel.md

 1. For your return trip, reverse the order of the above.
 Note that if you buy a round-trip ticket from Alpine Express the total cost is a bit cheaper.

 1. When returning, try to arrange it so your light rail train arrives at the airport at least 90 minutes before your flight leaves.
-If you do so, you can check your baggage at a special desk at the light rail station.
+This way, you can check your baggage at a special desk at the light rail station.

 ## Flying into Gunnison